bluezeb12/near-hit-asteroids/README.md

    npm install
    ```

-Create your own .env file containing your NASA api key as NASA_API_KEY
+Create your own .env file containing your NASA api key like so:

+NASA_API_KEY={yourKey}

 OR

 Replace the url in index.ts with:

 https://www.neowsapp.com/rest/v1/feed?start_date=2019-01-01&end_date=2019-01-07&detailed=false&api_key=DEMO_KEY

 Finally, run the program with node.